Neudron/ChaosCombat/README.md

 ## How to play

 - Click on the link to join the game: https://www.roblox.com/games/13462619859/Chaos-Combat
-- Use the keyboard and mouse to move, jump, use, and abilities
+- Use the keyboard to jump, the mouse to use, and abilities etc
 - Have fun and cause some chaos!

 ## Credits